jakelarue/beautiful-jekyll/aboutme.md

 - I write for results: clicks and cash - not passion
 - I like to deal straight.
 No bullshit.
 No cutting corners.
 - I write for my own businesses as well, so you're not dealing with a charlatan - I actually drink my own kool-aid
-- Four years ago, I made the best (and the scariest) decision of my life: Dropping out of college and diving face-first into the real world without any skills
+- Four years ago, I made the best (and scariest) decision of my life: Dropping out of college and diving face-first into the real world without any skills